 Noodles have never been more global or more celebrated.
 Ramen culture has exploded in the West.
 Pho shops are on every high street.
 Hand-pulled noodle videos go viral on social media.
 Michelin now awards stars to noodle spots that would have been dismissed as street food a generation ago.

-But the best noodles are still where they have always been -- in the cities that have been perfecting them for centuries.
+But the best noodles are still where they have always been: in the cities that have been perfecting them for centuries.
 Bangkok, Tokyo, Hanoi, Taipei, Hong Kong, Chengdu.
 These are the places where a bowl of noodles is not a trend.
 It is lunch.
 It is dinner.
 It is a 4,000-year-old tradition served fresh every day.

 That is what Noodle Crawl is about.
 Mapping those places.
 The street carts that have been serving the same recipe for decades.
 The shophouses with queues out the door.
 The fine dining rooms that elevate a simple bowl into something extraordinary.